Feel like yourself again

 • Seasonal hair shedding doesn’t always happen in the summer.
 Though you might shed more hair in the warmer months, cold weather could trigger hair loss conditions like alopecia areata.

-• There may be ways to reduce seasonal hair shedding.
-Hair loss treatments like topical minoxidil could stimulate hair regrowth.
+• Treatments are available.
+Hair loss treatments like topical minoxidil can potentially stimulate hair regrowth.
 You can also support healthy hair growth by eating a balanced diet and taking supplements.

-• Consulting a professional should be your first port of call.
-Nothing beats expert medical advice!
+• Consulting a professional should be your first step.
+Nothing beats expert medical advice.
 A healthcare provider can diagnose the cause of your hair loss and suggest treatments.

 Seasonal shedding may be nothing to worry about, but it’s still best to talk to a healthcare professional if you have concerns.
-After all, letting time pass is the worst thing you can do if you’re fighting androgenic alopecia (also known as male pattern baldness).
+After all, letting time pass is the worst thing you can do if you’re fighting androgenic alopecia (AKA male pattern baldness).

 If you’re seeing signs of hair thinning, we suggest a better-safe-than-sorry approach to treatment.
 With conditions like alopecia areata, androgenic alopecia, and other types of potentially permanent hair loss, being proactive can mean the difference between saving the hair you have and losing more in the meantime.